-All of our funerals are arranged over the telephone, by our team of expert funeral arrangers, without the services of a traditional Funeral Director.
-We’ll take care of the essential elements of a cremation, giving you the freedom to arrange a fitting farewell for your loved, whether this is at the crematorium or at a time and location completely separate from the cremation.
+Our funerals are arranged over the telephone, by our team of expert funeral arrangers, without the services of a traditional Funeral Director.
+We’ll take care of arranging the essential elements of a cremation, giving you the freedom to arrange a fitting farewell for your loved, whether this is a simple family led service at the crematorium or at a time and location separate from the cremation.

 Our funeral costs include cremation fees, doctor’s fees, provision of a simple coffin, transportation in a specialised funeral vehicle and care at one of our mortuaries.

 Unlike most funerals, the cost of our funerals remains the same regardless of where in mainland Great Britain you live.
-Choose from one of our simple funeral options:
+We off three simple funeral options:

 Direct cremation is the most affordable funeral option available in the UK.
-This involves a cremation without a service or procession beforehand, without any mourners present.
-At Simplicity, we offer a direct cremation service from £995.
+This involves a cremation without a service or procession beforehand, without any mourner’s present.
+At Simplicity, we refer to our direct cremation service as an Unattended Funeral, this service is available from £995.

 Short, basic, small family funerals

-We also offer two affordable funeral options that allow you the option to attend the crematorium.
-Our Intimate Funeral allows a short funeral for up to 12 people to attend.
+Our Intimate Funeral allows a short time in the crematorium chapel for up to 12 people to attend.
 As well as the low cost of this funeral, it is the ideal way to say goodbye to a loved one who did not want a fuss when after their passing.

 Simple funerals with a family-led service